Admin-7/Mr-Robot-techniques/New-member-orientation-guide.md

 [![Chat on Gitter](https://badges.gitter.im/AnarchoTechNYC/Lobby.svg)](https://gitter.im/AnarchoTechNYC/Lobby)

 You can click on the above image to try it out.
 It will take you to our public test channel, [the AnarchoTechNYC Lobby](https://gitter.im/AnarchoTechNYC/Lobby).
 Once there, say hi and introduce yourself! :)

+Read [[Gitter § Our rooms|Gitter#our-rooms]] for a more complete listing of the collective's presence on Gitter.

 # Buoy